Torine6/Instagram-downloader/README.md

 # Instagram-downloader
-This program downloads and saves instagram images in your desktop.
+This program downloads and saves Instagram images to your desktop.